-Shanghai Jiao Tong University (STJU) is one of the oldest and most prestigious universities of higher education in China.
+Shanghai Jiao Tong University is one of the oldest and most prestigious universities of higher education in China.
 Its full-time enrollment exceeds 38,000 students taught by over 1,400 professors.
-SJTU's School of Mechanical Engineering, located on the outskirts of metropolitan Shanghai, contains some of the top ranked programs in China, including: 1st ranked Mechanical Engineering program, 3rd ranked Industrial Engineering Program, and 3rd ranked Aerospace Engineering Program.
+Shanghai Jiao Tong's School of Mechanical Engineering, located on the outskirts of metropolitan Shanghai, contains some of the top ranked programs in China, including: first ranked Mechanical Engineering program, third ranked Industrial Engineering Program, and third ranked Aerospace Engineering Program.
 Zizhu Science Park is located close to campus, where high-tech companies such as Intel and Microsoft have established research and development center.

 Shanghai is a sophisticated, cosmopolitan city of more than 23 million people located on the eastern coast of China.
 The official language is Mandarin Chinese, but because of the country's large foreign population, other languages - including English - are widely spoken.
 Shanghai's favorable port location has made it the commercial and financial center of mainland China and one of the most prosperous cities in the world.
 A major center of education and research, Shanghai boasts 30 universities and colleges, and 22 percent of its population is college-educated.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.